-At UPMC Pinnacle we are proud of our transplant patient outcomes.
+At UPMC in Central Pa. we are proud of our transplant patient outcomes.
 Our team works closely with patients, living donors and their families, throughout the entire transplant process, including care for years after transplant.

 Candidates for kidney transplantation are individuals with advanced kidney disease related to a number of illnesses, including diabetes, hypertension, chronic kidney inflammation, polycystic kidneys, and other conditions.
 Patients may be considered for transplant if they have an estimated kidney function less than 20 percent, or if they are on dialysis.